TERMS AND CONDITIONS OF YOUR ACCOUNT

 LEGAL ACTIONS AFFECTING YOUR ACCOUNT - If we are served with a subpoena, restraining order, writ of attachment or execution, levy, garnishment, search warrant, or similar order relating to your account (termed “legal action” in this section), we will comply with that legal action.
 Or, in our discretion, we may freeze the assets in the account and not allow any payments out of the account until a final court determination regarding the legal action.
 We may do these things even if the legal action involves less than all of you.
 In these cases, we will not have any liability to you if there are insufficient funds to pay your items because we have withdrawn funds from your account or in any way restricted access to your funds in accordance with the legal action.
 Any fees or expenses we incur in responding to any legal action (including, without limitation, attorneys’ fees and our internal expenses) may be charged against your account.
 The list of fees applicable to your account(s) provided elsewhere may specify additional fees that we may charge for certain legal actions.

 CHECK STORAGE AND COPIES - You agree that you will not receive your canceled checks.
 We will store your canceled checks or copies of them for a reasonable retention period.
-You may request copies from us in the manner we require.
+You may request copies from us in the manner we require

-SECURITY - It is your responsibility to protect the account numbers and electronic access devices (e.g., a Debit card) we provide you for your account(s).
+Duty to protect account information and methods of access - It is your responsibility to protect the account numbers and electronic access devices (e.g., a Debit card) we provide you for your account(s).
 Do not discuss, compare, or share information about your account number(s) with anyone unless you are willing to give them full use of your money.
 An account number can be used by thieves to issue an electronic debit or to encode your number on a false demand draft which looks like and functions like an authorized check.
 If you furnish your access device and grant actual authority to make transfers to another person (a family member or coworker, for example) who then exceeds that authority, you are liable for the transfers unless we have been notified that transfers by that person are no longer authorized.

 Your account number can also be used to electronically remove money from your account, and payment can be made from your account even though you did not contact us directly and order the payment.